This lesson will cover the following topics:

 encrypted account id

-Now that we have configured encryption for the Account ID, we will need to update the conditions of the Salesforce get.
-Note: If you do not see your custom Salesforce object in the dropdown, ensure you refresh your metadata.
+Now that we have configured encryption for the Account ID, we must update the Salesforce Get conditions.
+Note: If you do not

 map salesforce fields> conditions tab